On this page:

 Not always, Lenders will look at a number of factors.

-Can I get a Bridging loan as a first time buyer?
+Can I get a bridging loan as a first time buyer?

 It may be possible depending on your circumstances.
+Speak to us to understand if you are eligible for a bridging loan.

 What are the advantages and disadvantages of a Bridging loan over a standard Mortgage?